 Every customer is different.
 Some prefer buying stuff from physical stores so that they can touch the products, while others prefer online shopping.

 Some buyers do impulsive shopping, while others need time in making their buying decision.
-Knowing how your marketing efforts will match with your target audience’s needs will help you make your marketing efforts more targeted and result-driven.
+Knowing how your marketing efforts will match your target audience’s needs will help you make your marketing efforts more targeted and result-driven.

 Age, income, gender, and lifestyle also play a role in how people behave like customers.
 So one should also keep these factors in mind before they devise a market segmentation strategy for their online business.